Asia Pacific Fintech Market Size

 - The People's Bank of China has issued a three-year strategy to help the country's fintech industry grow.
 There have already been a lot of steps taken in the direction of implementation since then.
 A fintech sandbox, for example, is being developed and is currently being tested in Beijing.
 This plan is likely to aid future fintech investment, particularly in key areas such as risk management, cybersecurity, big data, artificial intelligence, distributed databases, and authentication.

 The Rise of Asia-Pacific's Digital Banks is driving the Market

-Forced to react in order not to be left behind, Asia's traditional banks responded proactively.
+- Forced to react in order not to be left behind, Asia's traditional banks responded proactively.
 HSBC responded reactively to the launch of the new banks in Hong Kong by re-jigging its fee structure on both account maintenance and payments.
-It is often difficult for traditional banks to make dramatic shifts to the user experience, even so, they used what levers at their disposal to stay competitive.
+It is often difficult for traditional banks to make dramatic shifts to the user experience.
+Even so, they used what levers were at their disposal to stay competitive.

-2020 was a litmus test for fintech and there were a multitude of additional stories to talk about, not least of which is Asia’s push towards Central Bank Digital Currencies (CBDCs) – one of many developing stories.
+- The previous year was a litmus test for fintech, and there was a multitude of additional stories to talk about, not least of which is Asia’s push towards Central Bank Digital Currencies (CBDCs) – one of many developing stories.

 To understand geography trends, Download Sample Report

 The Asia-Pacific fintech landscape highly differs from the global landscape.
-Whereas on a global scale many FinTech startups are already directly influencing the financial landscape the Asia-Pacific startups are either copying the global initiatives or are just started to influence and disrupt their respective local established financial companies.
-Some of the major players in the market are Ant Group, PineLabs, Phonepe, VoltBank, Policy Bazar, Judobank, WeLab, PayPay, CRED, Harmoney and others.
+On a global scale, many FinTech startups are already directly influencing the financial landscape.
+The Asia-Pacific startups are either copying the global initiatives or just starting to influence and disrupt their respective local established financial companies.
+Some of the major players in the market are Ant Group, PineLabs, Phonepe, VoltBank, Policy Bazar, Judobank, WeLab, PayPay, CRED, Harmoney, and others.